 Note: A positive value indicates net outflow of equity abroad (including on the basis of the growth in international reserves).
-Source: CNB.

-Figure 59 Financial account flows by equity to debt ratio
+Figure 60 Financial account flows by equity to debt ratio

-a The change in gross international reserves is reported net of foreign liabilities of the CNB. b Sum of the last four quarters.
+^aThe change in gross international reserves is reported net of foreign liabilities of the CNB. b Sum of the last four quarters.

 Note: A positive value indicates net outflow of equity abroad.
 Net flows represent the difference between the change in assets and the change in liabilities.
-Source: CNB.

-Figure 60 Net external debt transactions
+Figure 61 Net external debt transactions

 Note: Transactions refer to the change in debt excl. cross-currency changes and other adjustments.
-Net external debt is calculated as the gross external debt stock net of foreign debt claims.
-Data for the first quarter of 2020 refer to January.
-Source: CNB.
+Net external debt is calculated as the gross external debt stock net o foreign debt claims.
+Data for the first quarter 2020 refer to January and February.
+Source: CNB